 Analies Dyjak | Policy Nerd

-Per and Polyfluoroalkyl Substances (PFAS) have been receiving a ton of media attention throughout this past year.
+Per and Polyfluoroalkyl Substances (PFAS) have received a ton of media attention in the past few years.
 PFAS are a category of toxic contaminants that have invaded public and private drinking water systems across the entire country.
 This article discusses what PFAS actually are, where they come from, their health effects, and if they are regulated by the federal government.

 What Are Per and Polyfluoroalkyl Substances (PFAS)?

 Per and Polyfluoroalkyl Substances (PFAS) are a category of “emerging contaminants,” which means they have been detected in the environment but the risk to human health is not well-understood.
-GenX, PFOA, and PFOS are all common contaminants that fall under the category of PFAS.
-Companies such as DuPont, Chemours, and 3M have been using variations of these chemicals in industrial and consumer products since the early 1950’s.
+GenX, PFOA, and PFOS are all common variations that fall under the category of PFAS.
+Chemical manufacturing companies (including DuPont, Chemours, and 3M) have been using variations of these chemicals in industrial and consumer products since the early 1950’s.
 Scotchgard, Teflon, firefighting foam, metal plating, heat/water repellent products, and stain resistant fabrics are associated with this category of contaminant.
 PFAS are extremely persistent in the environment, which means they do not readily degrade.
-Several states such as North Carolina, Michigan, New Hampshire, Minnesota and Vermont have been seriously affected by this dangerous category of contaminant.

 Are Per and Polyfluoroalkyl Substances (PFAS) Regulated?